Brazilian court freezes assets of former Petrobras CEO Gabrielli

 A Reuters review of a 2009 federal investigation of Petrobras and interviews with those who conducted it indicate that executives at the company missed opportunities to stop the graft before it erupted into a crisis so big it could push Brazil’s slow-growing economy back into recession this year.

-Reporting by Rodrigo Viga Gaier: Writing by Asher Levine; Editing by Lisa Von Ahn and James Dalgleish
+$1 = 2.58 Brazilian reais Reporting by Rodrigo Viga Gaier: Writing by Asher Levine; Editing by Lisa Von Ahn